Selection roadmap for the academic year 2019-2020

-Do you have a disability (eg ADHD or dyslexia) that requires extra facilities on the selection day?
-Please contact the study advisor Pieter Louwman via P.A.Louwman@uu.nl no later than 31 January 2019, so that we can discuss the possibilities.
-The study advisor deals with all student requests related to studying with a disability within the programme and also has a confidential role.
+Do you have a disability (e.g ADHD or dyslexia) that requires extra facilities on the selection day?
+Please send the following information to L.A.Elfring@uu.nl no later than 31 January 2019:

 If you have further questions about the Global Sustainability Science selection procedure, contact email@example.com.